 - Feed in the star wheel shaft through the end pillar, then through

-counter side of the bracket.
+and the counter side of the interlock arm.

 - Fit the M3x7 screw and flat washer into the rear of centre pillar